attiot/starterkit-tutorials/tutorials/starter-kit-guide.md

 preferences.

 ![Figure 8 – AT&T M2X Home Page](../images/starter-kit-guide/QuickStart13.png)
 _Figure 8 – AT&T M2X Home Page_

 ![Figure 9 – AT&T M2X Registration Page](../images/starter-kit-guide/QuickStart14.png)
 _Figure 9 – AT&T M2X Registration Page_

 If you select to use your GitHub credentials, you will have to authorize AT&T to access your GitHub credentials as shown in Figure 10.

 ![Figure 10 – AT&T M2X Registration: GitHub Authorization](../images/starter-kit-guide/QuickStart15.png)
 _Figure 10 – AT&T M2X Registration: GitHub Authorization_

 Once you complete the registration process, you will use these same credentials for your AT&T Flow ([https://flow.att.com](https://flow.att.com "flow.att.com")) and AT&T M2X ([https://m2x.att.com](https://m2x.att.com "m2x.att.com")) accounts.

 <p id="user-content-menu9"></p>
-#### JASPER ACCOUNT (SIM CARD REGISTRATION)
+#### SIM CARD REGISTRATION

+**NOTE to Hackathon Participants:** Typically, you will be using a SIM which we already activated.
+You can skip registering the SIM.
+If you want to use the Control Center API, then you will still need to register to get an API key.

-Before you can use the developer SIM that comes with the ISK, you must first register the SIM with Jasper.
+Before you can use the developer SIM that comes with the IoT SK, you must first register the SIM.
 Point your browser of choice to [starterkit.att.com/ app/sim-cards](http://starterkit.att.com/app/sim-cards  "starterkit.att.com/app/sim-cards ") then login to the site from the home page (Figure 11).
 You can use the AT&T account you created in the previous step to login to this site.